Alain Ducasse Chocolate Review: Borough Yards London Chocolate Shop

 He travelled to Brazil to learn about cocoa and coffee beans.
 He studied the fermentation and sun-drying process.
 He learned that a single cocoa region could taste completely different depending on the vintage, elevation, and exposure to sunlight.
 He memorised regions and vintages the way a sommelier memorises wines.
 He understood that chocolate, like wine, was a story written in geography and climate.

 Every Le Chocolat Alain Ducasse shop has its own workshop, a small factory visible to customers.
-The chocolate is made where you can watch it being made.
 In the Borough Yards location, the talented artisans shape truffles, pralines, and ganaches by hand while customers observe through open windows.
-It’s the opposite of industrial chocolate: it’s transparent, visible, and respects its labour.
+It’s the opposite of industrial chocolate: it’s transparent and respects its labour.

 Walking Into a Jewellery Box